-Kristi’s vegetarian hoppin’ john recipe is already very wholesome.
+Using sausage instead of ham hock: Kristi’s vegetarian hoppin’ john recipe is already very wholesome.
 However, since I’m not a vegetarian, I decided to add smoked turkey sausage after consulting Kristi’s original sources.
-(Traditionally, smoked ham hocks are used.)
+(Traditionally, a smoked ham hock is used.)

 I kept the sausage whole instead of chopping them up, so you can decide how much sausage you want to eat and can keep a better eye on portion size.

-I also used canned black eyed peas in this easy hoppin’ john recipe instead of dried peas to make the recipe even more convenient for busy folks.
+Black eyed peas: I also used canned black eyed peas in this easy slow cooker hoppin’ john recipe instead of dried peas to make the recipe even more convenient for busy folks.
 (You can also use frozen black eyed peas!)

 Health up your hoppin' john

-You can health up this recipe even more by using vegetable broth, cutting back on the sea salt, and adding more tomatoes, onions and collard greens.
+You can health up this recipe even more by using vegetable broth instead of chicken broth.

 And the sausage?
-Feed it to your skinny friends or the dog!
+Just use it to flavor the slow cooker hoppin’ john.
+Then feed it to your skinny friends or the dog!